-We will focus on various profiles of the domain walls during the coarsening dynamics.
-The surface tension of the domain wall implies a tangent force along the interface.
-From Allen-Cahn \cite{allen1979microscopic}, the domain wall will move according to how the domain wall bends at some point, specifically the magnitude of the velocity of the domain wall is linearly proportional to the mean curvature, while the direction of the velocity is opposite to the normal direction at each point.
-From this assertion, we further speculate that the movements of domain walls are similar to those of rubber bands in order that they can relax in an elastic way to the lowest free energies.
-Consequently, the domain wall will finally settle down and take different topologies due to how the interface winds around the background geometry in the final equilibrium state.
+Surface tension of the domain wall results in a tangent force along the interface.
+From Allen-Cahn \cite{allen1979microscopic}, the domain wall will move according to how the domain wall bends at that point.
+Specifically, the magnitude of the velocity is linearly proportional to the mean curvature, while the direction of the velocity is opposite to the normal direction.
+From Allen-Cahn's assertion, we further speculate that the movements of domain walls are similar to those of rubber bands in order that they can relax in an elastic way to the configurations with lowest free energies.
+Consequently, the domain wall will finally settle down with different topologies due to how the interface winds around the background geometry in the final equilibrium state.